b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 OK, there is one more thing I want to briefly talk about, and it is [libraries](https://en.wikipedia.org/wiki/Library_(computing)).

 A library is a piece of code that someone else wrote for you.
 At the time I'm writing these words there are over 9'000 libraries (aka packages) in Julia ([see here](https://julialang.org/packages/)) available under different licenses.
-If the package is under [MIT license](https://en.wikipedia.org/wiki/MIT_License) then basically you may use it freely, but without any warranty.
+If the package is under [MIT license](https://en.wikipedia.org/wiki/MIT_License) (a lot of them are) then basically you may use it freely, but without any warranty.

 To install a package you use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/), i.e. Julia's build in package manager.
 Click the link in the previous sentence to see how to do it.